erdem-jf/auto-fill-extension/README.md

 ## HackWeek@JF: 21-25/12/2020

-A react application to fill any forms automatically with JF account
+A react application to fill any forms automatically with JotForm account

 Note: This projects based on Popup extension.
 Path: src/pages/Popup